Are you wondering "How to keep Christ in Christmas?" Here's 25 ways to keep Christ in Christmas including easy family Christmas traditions and more!

-My sister planned this festive Bethlehem Dinner for our Christmas Eve dinner a few years ago.
-She hung up tablecloths from the ceiling and set out the food in baskets.
-The menu was: chicken and pepper kebabs, oranges, pomegranates, bread (that we broke with our hands) and lentil soup.
-We ate on the floor and talked dressed up in simple costumes.
+Step back in time by doing a Bethlehem Dinner on Christmas Eve or sometime throughout the season.
+Hang up tablecloths from the ceiling and set out the food in baskets.
+Serve typical food like: chicken and pepper kebabs, oranges, pomegranates, artisan bread (that we broke with our hands) and lentil soup.
+Eat on the floor and dress up in costumes if you like.

 We had a wooden manger growing up and throughout December, we would get to put a piece of straw inside whenever we did a nice deed.
 The goal was to make the bed nice and soft for Jesus by Christmas.